-- peptic ulcers (sores in the lining of the stomach and esophagus caused by the H. pylori bacterium)
+- peptic ulcers (sores in the lining of the stomach and esophagus caused by the H. pylori bacteria)

-Sometimes, it is impossible to determine the cause of indigestion.
+Sometimes, there’s no known cause of indigestion.
 This is called functional dyspepsia.
-Functional dyspepsia may be caused by abnormal muscle motility (squeezing action) in the area where the stomach muscles help digest food and move it into the small intestine (NDDIC).
+Functional dyspepsia may be caused by abnormal muscle motility (squeezing action) in the area where the stomach muscles digest and move food into the small intestine.

-Your doctor will start by asking questions about your medical history and eating habits.
-He or she will also perform a physical examination and order X-ray images of your abdomen to see if there are any abnormalities in your digestive tract.
-Further tests on samples of your blood, breath, and stool can be used to check for the type of bacteria that causes peptic ulcers.
+Your doctor will likely start by asking questions about your medical history and eating habits.
+You’ll undergo a physical examination, and your doctor may order X-ray images of your abdomen to see if there are any abnormalities in your digestive tract.
+Your doctor may also collect samples of your blood, breath, and stool to check for a type of bacteria that causes peptic ulcers.

-An endoscopy of the upper digestive tract can also be used to check for abnormalities.
-An endoscopy requires that the doctor gently pass a small tube with a camera and biopsy tool through the esophagus and into the stomach.
-This allows the doctor to view the lining of the digestive tract to check for disease and to collect biopsies (tissue samples) to be tested for infection or cancer.
-This procedure is done while the patient is mildly sedated.
-An upper GI endoscopy can be used to diagnose GERD, ulcers, infection, and cancer.
+An endoscopic examination of the upper digestive tract can also be used to check for abnormalities.
+With an endoscopy, your doctor gently passes a small tube with a camera and biopsy tool through your esophagus and into your stomach.
+This allows your doctor to check the lining of the digestive tract for diseases, and collect tissue samples to be tested for infection or cancer.
+You’ll be mildly sedated for this procedure.
+An upper gastrointestinal (GI) endoscopy can diagnose GERD, ulcers, infection, and cancer.

-Medications are commonly used to treat indigestion, but they all have side effects.
-Over-the-counter antacids, such as Maalox and Mylanta, can neutralize stomach acid, but can also cause diarrhea or constipation.
+Several medications can treat indigestion, although you may have side effects.
+Over-the-counter antacids like Maalox and Mylanta help neutralize stomach acid, but may cause diarrhea or constipation.

 H2 receptor antagonists (H2RAs), such as Zantac and Pepcid, work to reduce stomach acid.
-However, they can also cause:
+Side effects of these medications include:

 - bleeding or bruising

 Prokinetics, such as the prescription medications Reglan and Motilium, improve the muscle action (motility) of the digestive tract.
 These medications may cause depression, anxiety, involuntary movements or spasms, and fatigue.

-Proton pump inhibitors (PPIs), such as Prilosec, also reduce stomach acid, but are typically stronger than H2RAs.
-They can also cause:
+Proton pump inhibitors (PPIs) like Prilosec also reduce stomach acid, but are typically stronger than H2RAs.
+Side effects of these medications include: